What Is Death Anxiety (Thanatophobia or Fear of Death): Symptoms & Ways To Overcome It

-Fortunately, with the right help, there are ways to treat thanatophobia, which we will cover in this blog.
+Fortunately, with the right help, there are ways to overcome thanatophobia, which we will cover in this blog.
 We’ll also look at the symptoms, causes, risk factors, and best self-care tips so you’ll have everything you need to know about this mental health issue.

 What is death anxiety, actually?

 So, how can we tell what is thanatophobia and what isn’t?
-Generally, someone’s fear of death would be considered a phobia if:
+Generally, someone’s fear of death would be considered a specific phobia if:

-• It persists for longer than six months
+- It persists for longer than six months

-• It affects their daily life
+- It affects their daily life

-That’s why people with thanatophobia often avoid situations where they have to think about death as a way of coping with and preventing symptoms.
+That’s why people with thanatophobia often avoid situations where they have to think about mortality as a way of coping with and preventing symptoms.
 However, avoidance can reinforce the fear and worsen symptoms over time.

-• Panic attacks, dizziness, shortness of breath, sweating, and heart palpitations
+- Panic attacks, dizziness, shortness of breath, sweating, and heart palpitations

-• Regularly worrying about dying (catastrophic thinking)
+- Regularly worrying (catastrophic thinking)

-• Avoiding triggers and withdrawing socially
+- Avoiding triggers and withdrawing socially

 When a person’s thanatophobia is linked to another mental health disorder, they may also experience additional symptoms related to that condition.